 The Second City

 For half a century, the cabaret-style theater put sketch and improv on the map, launching the careers of many stars.
 Tina Fey?
 Yup, she’s an alum.
 Steve Carell?
 Him too.
 Bill Murray, Dan Aykroyd, Stephen Colbert, John Belushi — the list of Saturday Night Live cast members and American comedy masters that trained and performed with The Second City is incredible.

-With highly-interactive shows that address current issues through social and political satire, the stages are a showcase for the next generations of comedic geniuses.
+With highly interactive shows that address current issues through social and political satire, the venue’s multiple stages are a showcase for the next generations of comedic geniuses.